Seravo/woocommerce-mws-sync/readme.txt

 define('SERVICE_URL' = 'https://mws.amazonservices.com');
 ```

+3. Prepare your products on Amazon Seller Central

+Make sure the products to be synced have an initial inventory value of 0 at Amazon.

-3. Make sure the products you want to sync have the exact same SKU values in
+Make sure the products you want to sync have the exact same SKU values in
 WooCommerce and the Amazon Seller Central.
-Make sure the products to be synced
-have an inventory value of 0 at Amazon.
+Also, make sure SKU names don't
+clash for any products you don't want to syncronise vai this plugin.

 4. Installation done!
 The first sync should